jconorgrogan/Informational-Constructivism/README.md

 The framework below formalizes this self-consistent loop, where the existence of contrast necessitates structure, and the attempt to enforce absolute lack of contrast ironically generates it.

-## The Counterpoint: The Instability of the Void (T25 / S₀)

-Let's say that you disagree with my entire premise.
-Consider the negation: assume F0 is false, that the most basic reality is a uniform void with no distinction.
-As formalized below (Box 0), the very act of encoding, describing, or proving this void within a system capable of representation introduces contrast (via the minimal distinction-creating operation, `Δ_gen`), making the void state (S₀) inherently unstable or unreachable *within* the system.

 **(Box 0: Pre-distinction state and the Genesis lemma)**
 > **Definition S₀**
 > The pre-distinction state S₀ is the unique configuration that satisfies